Chart Color Schemes

 Glenroy - West's young demographic places it in the bottom 15% of areas nationwide

 Glenroy-West has a median age of 33, which is younger than Greater Melbourne's figure of 37 and Australia's national average of 38 years.
-Compared to Greater Melbourne, Glenroy-West has a higher proportion of residents aged 25-34 (25.4%) but fewer residents aged 5-14 (9.0%).
+Compared to Greater Melbourne, Glenroy-West has a higher percentage of residents aged 25-34 (25.4%) but fewer residents aged 5-14 (9.0%).
 This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
-Between the 2021 Census and present, the proportion of residents aged 35 to 44 has increased from 15.5% to 17.1%, while the proportion of those aged 85 and above has decreased from 3.6% to 2.4%.
-By 2041, Glenroy-West's population is projected to see substantial demographic changes, with the strongest growth in the 25-34 age group, which is forecast to grow by 33%, adding 792 residents and reaching a total of 3,225.
+Between the 2021 Census and the present, the population of Glenroy-West has seen an increase in the 35 to 44 age group from 15.5% to 17.1%, while the percentage of residents aged 85 and above has declined from 3.6% to 2.4%.
+By 2041, population forecasts indicate substantial demographic changes for Glenroy-West, with the strongest projected growth in the 25 to 34 age group, which is expected to grow by 33%, adding 792 residents and reaching a total of 3,225.